 My Observations:

-What I mean by “true” traditional espresso coffee machine, is that this is an espresso coffee machine that delivers 9 bars of pressure and comes with traditional baskets, it even features low-pressure preinfusion, which is amazing for a machine at this price!
+What I mean by “true” traditional espresso machine, is that this is an espresso machine that delivers 9 bars of pressure and comes with traditional baskets, it even features low-pressure preinfusion, which is amazing for a machine at this price!

-The Bambino Plus, which I’ll get to in a min, is one of the best-selling home espresso machines in the world (sold elsewhere under the Breville brand), they clearly got many things right with that little machine, hence the huge success.
+The Bambino Plus, which I’ll get to in a min, is one of the best-selling home espresso machines in the world (sold elsewhere under the Breville brand), they clearly got most things right with that little machine, hence the huge success.

 The Bambino doesn’t have the auto steaming feature, and that’s a good feature for anyone who doesn’t want to texture their own milk.